BrentBaccala/collaborate/README.md

    `sudo -H pip3 install psycopg2-binary`

+1. You need to install an apt package to get the X11 Tk library:

+   `sudo apt install python3-tk`

 1. Check that `vnc_collaborate` installed correctly: `python3 -m vnc_collaborate` should run with no output and no error

 1. Install packages needed to run VNC desktops: `sudo apt install fvwm tightvncserver ssvnc`